yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-01-oop-fp-vcs/functional-programming/README.md

 ## Exercise #3 - Function Chaining and `this`

 In this Exercise, you are provided with `calculator` object literal.
-Your task is to implement 1 property and 4 functions that can be chained.
+Your Objective is to implement 1 property and 4 functions that can be chained.
 You can safely expect a valid input.

 Your objectives are to: